 New Jersey and Delaware were quick out of the gate and so was West Virginia (mobile sports betting came later … sort of) which had preemptively passed its sports betting law in March 2018.
 Also Mississippi (mobile sports betting allowed on-premises only) in 2017 passed a law that included language allowing legal sports wagering.

-Other states that passed launched legal sports operations in 2018 include Pennsylvania (November 2018, mobile sports betting came later) and Rhode Island (November 2018, mobile sports betting came later).
+Other states that launched legal sports operations in 2018 included Pennsylvania (November 2018, mobile sports betting came later) and Rhode Island (November 2018, mobile sports betting came later).

 Out west in New Mexico where tribal casinos are numerous, the Santa Ana Star Casino & Hotel, a tribal gaming operation near Albuquerque, opened a sportsbook in October 2018.
 Although New Mexico did not pass a law explicitly allowing sports wagering, the state’s attorney general determined that casinos could offer it under the existing tribal-state compact.
 In addition, in November 2018 voters in Arkansas approved a measure to allow casinos as well as legal sports betting at those properties.

 That was a lot of action for one year, and since then the interest has only grown.
 Bills of all different kinds are introduced, discussed, and passed in jurisdictions across the country every year.
 Some would create a market like New Jersey’s, some more like Mississippi’s, with all different tax rates and models for the number of sportsbooks allowed in-person and online.
 Sports betting, and online sports betting is here to stay in the United States and is only growing in popularity.